-Step 4.
-Install the system
+Step 6.
+Install the fiber-optic cables

-- 1 Remove the tape securing a fibers to the outside of the fiber management tray housing. - 2 Remove the protective cover, and clean the fiber-optic connector.
+- 1 Remove the tape securing the fibers to the outside of the fiber management tray housing. - 2 Remove the protective covers, and clean the fiber-optic connectors.

-Before making the fiber-optic connections, refer to "Cleaning Connections for Accurate Measurements" on page 5-20.

-3 Connect the fiber-optic cables to their proper locations.
+Before making the fiber-optic connections, refer to "Cleaning Connections for Accurate Measurements" on page 5-20. - 3 Connect the fiber-optic cables to their proper locations.
 Labels located on each fiber identify the correct connection.
 Table 6-1 also lists the connections for each fiber-optic cable.